benoit-leveau/pyPbrt/README.md

 Whenever possible, I tried to adhere to <i>PEP 8 -- Style Guide for Python Code</i> for coding style and to <i>PEP 257 -- Docstring Conventions</i> for docstrings.

+Code is checked with the command line tool <i>pep8</i>.
+More information can be found there https://pypi.python.org/pypi/pep8/

 Links:
 * PEP 8: http://www.python.org/dev/peps/pep-0008/
 * PEP 257: http://www.python.org/dev/peps/pep-0257/